 - Certified in Funerals and Ceremonies for Children and Families by the Celebrant Foundation & Institute and as a Home Funeral Guide by Final Passages

 - Master’s degree from the Leadership Institute of Seattle; BA in history from Reed College

 Holly is available to:

 - Design and officiate customized rituals and ceremonies for individuals, families, organizations, and communities

 - Serve as a sounding board to individuals and families as they explore, determine, and plan for what will happen during their dying time and after their death

 - Provide public speaking, media interviews, training, and community consultation on a range of topics related to how we die, how we mourn, and how we remember our dead

 - Advise organizations and communities on designing and producing community conversations and other events

-- Support new practitioners: inquire about monthly group informational interviews or personal consultation
+- Support new practitioners through personal consultation